dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateView.md

     UNION ALL
     SELECT name FROM (VALUES 'PUBLIC') usr (name) UNION ALL
-    SELECT roleid AS name FROM sys.sysroles R, sysallroles A WHERE A.name = R.grantee AND R.isdef = 'N’;
+    SELECT roleid AS name FROM sys.sysroles R, sysallroles A WHERE A.name = R.grantee AND R.isdef = 'N';
 ```
 {: .Example}